 On Thursday the 18th of October 2018, Jenny Graham made history by becoming the fastest woman to circumnavigate the world by bike.
 She started in Berlin on the 16th of June 2018 and returned 124 days and 29,656km later, beating the previous record by 20 days.

 Following her incredible achievement, one of the questions Jenny has most frequently been asked is “what kit did you carry to ride around the world?”.
 Here, Jenny exclusively gives us a closer look at what was in her packs.

-Given the distance and time involved, Jenny’s kit is not as minimalist as you might find at an ultra-distance race, prioritising reliability, repairs on-the-go and keeping warm in a wide range of temperatures.
-Her lightweight set up included Apidura’s Expedition Saddle Pack (17l), Expedition Frame Pack (4.5) and Expedition Top Tube Pack (1l) on her Shand Stooshie.
-Her full kit list is detailed below, along with a spotlight on a few of the key pieces she chose that made the challenge easier.
+Given the distance and time involved, Jenny’s bikepacking kit is not as minimalist as you might find at an ultra-distance race, prioritising reliability, repairs on-the-go and keeping warm in a wide range of temperatures.
+Her lightweight gear set up included Apidura’s Expedition Saddle Pack (17L), Expedition Frame Pack (4.5L) and Backcountry Top Tube Pack (1L) on her Shand Stooshie.
+Her full bikepacking kit list is detailed below, along with a spotlight on a few of the key pieces she chose that made the challenge easier.

 Terranova Moonlite bivvy

 Cumulus X-Lite 200 sleeping bag – no zip, no hood

 Endura drop seat bibs x 2